You can choose a variety of ways to pay your rent. We offer a range of plans to suit you.

 If you rely on your student loan to pay your accommodation fees, we suggest you might want to pay in 3 x termly instalments.
 However, please be aware that if your student loan is late or does not arrive, the University cannot accept this as a valid reason for late payment.

 If you are an international student who plans to open a bank account on your arrival in the UK, you can set up your instalment plan once you have received your new bank details.
-Please note that you must set up your instalment plan before the 13 October 2017.
+Please note that you must set up your instalment plan before the 20th October 2020 (15th February 2021 for Semester 2 and January arrivals).
 After this date, you will no longer be able to pay in instalments and will have to pay your full fees immediately.